mingpapilio/mingpapilio.github.io/_pages/about.md

 About
 =====
-**Hi, I’m Ming!** I am a postdoc in Sir William Dunn School of Pathology at University of Oxford, where I study the eco-evolutionary dynamics of the biological world through simulations, statistics, and mathematical modeling.
+**Hi, I’m Ming!** I am a postdoc at Sir William Dunn School of Pathology at the University of Oxford, where I study the eco-evolutionary dynamics of the biological world through simulations, statistics, and mathematical modeling.
 I recently completed my PhD with [Stu West](http://zoo-web02.zoo.ox.ac.uk/group/west/) before joining [Kevin Foster’s group](https://www.fosterlab.uk/) in late 2023.
 My current work focuses on the **diversity-stability relationship in multi-species communities**, a crucial question for understanding how ecosystems respond to perturbations such as climate change and antibiotic treatments.
 I leverage microbial data from the lab to refine and advance new theoretical and predictive frameworks.

 I’m also a freelance photographer with ~15 years of experience.
 You can explore my photographic work [here](https://mingpapilio.myportfolio.com/digital/)!